Albuquerque Motorcycle Accident Lawyers Serving Injured Clients in New Mexico and Texas

 That is until another motorist hits you and leaves you severely injured.

 What’s next?
 Where do you turn?
-How will you recover from your injuries?
+And how will you recover from your injuries?

 An experienced personal injury lawyer can help get you the compensation you deserve.

 Motorcycle accidents can happen without warning.
 Bikers often suffer serious and debilitating injuries when larger automobiles cause the crash.

 After sustaining personal injuries in a motorcycle collision in New Mexico or Texas, it’s natural to need help.
 Our team of Albuquerque motorcycle accident lawyers can assist with your case.
 The advocates at FCHC can get started right away, just reach out.

 Getting the Facts About Motorcycle Accidents in New Mexico

 Nobody expects a crash to happen to them.
 However, these crashes occur much more often than some people expect.
 The following are some key facts and figures from the National Highway Traffic Safety Administration (NHTSA) concerning motorcycle accidents:

 - Nearly 5,000 motorcyclists suffered fatal injuries in collisions in 2015;